-How to Add a Menu in WordPress Via Menu Tab
+How to Create a Menu in WordPress Via Menu Tab

-The first approach to creating a navigation menu in WordPress is using the Menu section within your WordPress dashboard.
+The first approach to creating a WordPress menu is by using the Menu section within your WordPress dashboard.
 To access this, you’ll need to first be logged into your WordPress dashboard.

 So, login, and then follow the steps below:

 Before you create your first menu, you’ll want to be sure about what pages you’re going to include, so if you haven’t done that yet, read the previous section of this post.

 If you already have a plan for the pages, you’re going to add, then full speed ahead.